 Here’s how you can differentiate them.

 Look at the Eastern Painted Turtle’s shell.
-Can you see how the rows of its scutes are all lined up more or less perfectly?
+Can you see how the rows of its scutes are all lined up?
 Look at the horizontal rows.
 You should see that they more or less fit perfectly with each other.

 Now, compare that with the Midlands Painted Turtle.
 This species’ rows of scutes are NOT lined up?
 They are staggered.
 The top of each scute meets the middle of the scute right next to it, and so on.

-Moreover, the plastron of a Midlands turtle isn’t entirely solid-yellow, as are the Easterns and Southern painted turtles.
+Moreover, the plastron of a Midlands turtle isn’t entirely solid-yellow like Eastern and Southern painted turtles.
 Instead, they will have a dark-colored or black blotch somewhere in the center region.

 - Check the bottom of their shells (the plastron).

-- Eastern Painted Turtles’ plastrons are solid yellow (like Southern).
+- Eastern painted turtles’ plastrons are solid yellow (like Southern painted turtles).

-How To Identify A Painted Turtle – Size
+How To Identify A Painted Turtle by Size

-This method certainly has its limitations, as it won’t work if you’ve got a baby or juvenile turtle, but it certainly can make you feel more confident about your identification.
+This method certainly has its limitations, as it won’t work if you’ve got a baby or juvenile turtle, but it certainly can make you feel more confident about your identification with fully-grown turtles.

-Like a lot of species, female painted painted turtles are larger than male painted, but that isn’t what to look for here.
+Like a lot of species, female painted painted turtles are larger than male painted turtles, but that isn’t important here.